Insect Baculovirus Expression Service

 Plasmid Construction

-- Target gene codon-optimized for insect cell expression using algorithm-based tools
+- Target gene codon-optimized for insect cell expression

-- Sequence verified by Sanger sequencing prior to downstream use
+- Sequence verified by Sanger sequencing

-Recombinant Bacmid & High-Titer Virus Preparation
+Bacmid & High-Titer Virus Preparation

-- Recombinant transfer vector transformed into DH10Bac competent cells
+- Transfer vector transformed into DH10Bac cells

-- Viral titer determined by plaque assay or qPCR before proceeding to expression
+- Viral titer determined by plaque assay or qPCR

 Scale-Up Expression & Purification

-Additional Services (Optional Add-Ons)
+Additional Services (Optional)

-- 0.22 µm filter-sterilization to reduce bioburden for cell-based applications
+- 0.22 µm filter-sterilization for cell-based applications

-- Lyophilization with defined excipient formulation for enhanced long-term stability during shipping and storage
+- Lyophilization with excipient formulation for stability

 Quality Control & Release

-- Purity assessed by SDS-PAGE and SEC-HPLC (target ≥90% purity for standard release)
+- Purity by SDS-PAGE and SEC-HPLC (≥90% standard)

-- Protein concentration determined by A280 absorbance or BCA assay
+- Concentration by A280 or BCA

-- Certificate of Analysis (CoA) issued upon release; additional technical report provided for complex projects
+- Certificate of Analysis (CoA) issued

 Protein Expression — Insect Host Cell Systems